 *A fun snack might be animal crackers.
 Just make sure they contain no peanut oil or tree nut oil, as we have children with severe allergies to nuts.

-*You may have seen in the Fourth Grade room a mural that the children worked on together a couple of years ago for Noah's ark.
+*You may have seen in the children's game room this mural that the children worked on together a couple of years ago for Noah's ark.
 Some children made the ark itself, others a rainbow, others pairs of animals (on separate sheets that they cut out and glued to the ark) They LOVED doing this, and there was lots of ownership since each child got to pick what they made.
 Why not repeat it in your class?

 *Kids could make an ark on paper and find magazine photos of animals to glue on to make a collage.